awsmug/torro-forms/readme.txt

 * **Excel & CSV Exports** - Export the results of form submissions into as Excel or CSV file.
 The export can be created from the form overview or in the form builder.
 * **Create element types** - Enhance your forms further by creating custom element types.
 Our easy-to-use Element Types API makes it possible.
 * **Create actions** - Create additional kinds of actions which will be executed whenever the form is submitted successfully by using our Actions API.
-* **Extend more...** - Like elements and actions, you can extend Torro Forms in many other ways too by extending specific PHP classes.
+* **Extend more...** - Like element types and actions, you can extend Torro Forms in many other ways too by extending specific PHP classes.
 It's just like creating widgets in WordPress.
 * **Code completion** - Our flexible API was made with developers in mind: The `torro()` function acts as a root for easy chaining and autocompletion.

 = Links =